Copertina

 Transalp

-One of the most popular stages of the classic Transalp routes runs through the Val Pusteria.
-Crossing the Passo di Fundres (a real dream for every downhill enthusiast) it leads through the idyllic village of Fundres, the homonymous valley and the lower Val Pusteria.
-The Transalp is a real must for every ambitious cyclist and an unforgettable experience in every sense!
+One of the most popular stages of the Transalp runs through the Val Pusteria as well.
+It includes crossing the Passo di Fundres from where a thrilling descent down to the village of Fundres and the eponymous valley starts - a dream come true for downhill lovers!
+The route then proceeds through the Bassa Pusteria.
+The Transalp is almost a must for every ambitious cyclist and an incredible experience for sure!

 Suggest an edit/correction